Why Are Reviews Important?

 The challenge with paper-based reviews, is that while you can transfer them to your website, but you cannot feed them into Google, Yelp, Yahoo, etc… They need to be online in order to raise your online visibility and raise your relevance for more and more local search terms.

-That is why we advise you to steer all your patients towards leaving reviews on third-party websites.
-After they submit their review, you can transfer the text to your website and print the page to add to your in-office binder.
+That is why we advise you to steer all your patients towards leaving reviews on your website using our Online Review Builder service.

 We recognize that the client demographic served by our clients, is probably less tech-savvy than the average consumer.
 Use this to your advantage!
 Most of your local competitors won’t want to bother with online reviews for the same reasons you dislike them.
 Use that as a reason for not against asking for online reviews in your own practice.